pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/14_text_and_image.md

 ![Image of the text and image module, feature singlet](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/14_text_and_image_online.png)

+## Grid Version

+There is a variant of this module.

 ## Enabling / Disabling

 Like all modules, this module can be enabled / disabled.
 Please see the [corresponding section of the documentation][endis] to find out more about this functionality.